siscia/ema/README.md

 ## Usage

-The project is still unsable for any non-trivial project.
+The project is still unusable for any non-trivial project.

 However you can already have an idea of the way to use `Ema`